Skip to Content

 • they meet the criteria for priority transfer, and

-• they vacated under duress, vacated to a residential care or correctional facility, or vacated because of care needs, and
+• they vacated under duress, vacated to a residential care or correctional centre, or vacated because of care needs, and

 • they made an application to their housing provider within six months of vacating the former property, or

-• in the case of custodial sentences not longer than three years, they can also apply within six months of their release from custody.
+• in the case of imprisonment not longer than three years, they can also apply within six months of their release from custody.

-Former tenants with custodial sentences longer than three years will need to submit a new application for housing assistance as they are not eligible for tenancy re-instatement.
+Former tenants who were imprisoned for longer than three years will need to submit a new application for housing assistance as they are not eligible for tenancy re-instatement.

 Social housing providers define duress as having to vacate the property due to a critical incident and, under the circumstances, the decision to vacate was reasonable.